shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 ---
 layout: post
 title: Migrating from bash to zsh
-date: 2019-10-08 23:20
+date: 2019-10-09 23:20
-comments: true
+comments: false
-categories: [Mac]
+categories: [zsh]
 ---

 I updated my Macbook Air to macOS Catalina.
 The installation took some time, but it was done when I got up this morning.
 The applications that I use seemed to work fine on Catalina.
-But the shell started complaining.
+But bash started complaining when I started new sessions.

 ```console
 The default interactive shell is now zsh.